alexikiphenix/reactJSSmallProject/README.md

 # React + Vite
-A small project my students must do to understand the basics
+A small project my students must do to understand the basics of React.JS

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.